DuckyBoi-XD/Ride-The-Duck/README.md

     **or**

-   - Go to your terminal and insert the file directory where the file is -
+   - Go to your terminal and enter the file directory where the file is -
     Example:

     ```sh